 I love a good smoothie!
 Macro-nutrient balanced smoothies are the perfect meal replacement.
 I usually struggle to find time to make a cooked breakfast during the week, so I will throw together a smoothie and drink it while I am getting ready for work.
 Its quick, easy and a great way to pack in plenty of nutrients.

 It’s important to make sure your smoothies are macro-nutrient balanced – especially if you’re having them in place of a meal.
 They should include some healthy fats, protein and complex carbohydrates.
 While an all fruit smoothie may taste great, it will be high in sugar and wont have enough protein or fat to keep you feeling satisfied and full through the morning.

 Macro-nutrient balanced smoothies are actually pretty easy to get the hang of if you follow these simple steps.

-Almond milk, rice milk, coconut water, filtered water, brewed tea.
-I don’t recommend using fruit juice as they contain too much sugar, minus the fibre that whole fruit provides.
+Almond/oat/coconut milk, coconut water, filtered water, brewed herbal teas.
+I don’t recommend using fruit juices as they contain too much sugar, and don’t contain any of the fibre that whole fruit provides.

 2. Add a fruit (1/2 – 1 cup)

 Banana, berries (blueberry, strawberry, raspberry, blackberry), peach, apple, pear, mango.
 Tip: frozen fruits create a creamy, chilled smoothie.